Data-Segmentation/online-retail-data-analysis/README.md

 Contributions are welcome!
 Please fork the repository and submit pull requests with any improvements or additional features.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details..

 ## Note:
 I did an analysis on _items that are mostly purchased together_; I have the code for it, but it is **NOT TESTED!**.